Code Quality Essentials

 Functions should fit on a screen, which translates to about 80 lines.
 Or 100 lines or something like that.

 keep dependencies small, this will keep you code-base maintainable and resilient.

-» Develop the critical path first (or second)
+» Develop the critical path first (or early on)

 Start with the difficult stuff, but strip it down to the essential functionality.
 When you get the difficult (aka critical path) running, you have a proof of concept and details or features can be added easily.
 The critical path needs to be a fundamental goal of a project, it does not make sense to spend time on difficult non-fundamental goals.